Everything you need to know about renting a charter bus for your wedding.

 Step 1: Choose locations.

-Decide where your wedding bus rental will pick up and drop off your guests.
+Decide where your wedding charter bus rental will pick up and drop off your guests.
 Select the hotels from which you would like to provide transportation.
 Try and keep it simple by booking blocks of rooms at only two or three hotels.

 Step 2: Nail down the schedule.